 In addition to getting to know your cervix, there are a few ways you can tell when you are ovulating.

-Basal body temperature – Take your temperature first thing in the morning every day of your cycle.
-Make note and chart your temperature each day.
-When should notice a spike of about 0.5 degrees Fahrenheit after ovulation.
+Take your temperature first thing in the morning every day of your cycle.
+Make a note and chart your temperature each day.
+When should notice a spike of about 0.5 degrees Fahrenheit after ovulation?
 After tracking for a few cycles, you should be able to predict when you will ovulate.

-Other methods – Some women experience other signs of ovulation, and these can be used to help determine when you are ovulating.
-Other signs include, cramping, heightened senses, heightened sex drive and bloating.
+Some women experience other signs of ovulation, and these can be used to help determine when you are ovulating.
+Other signs include cramping, heightened senses, heightened sex drive and bloating.
 Read all the signs here.